gutenbergtools/gutenbergsite/site/ebooks/offline_catalogs.md

 Note that the exact same metadata is available as a *per-eBook* .rdf file.
 These are found in the cache/epub (i.e., cache/generated) directory, accessible by mirroring or by the directory/folder listings above.
 The large XML/RDF file is simply a concatenation of all the per-eBook metadata.

+Project Gutenberg metadata does not include the original print source publication date(s).
+Because Project Gutenberg eBooks are substantially different from the source book(s), we track the Project Gutenberg publication date ("release date"), but do not include print source information in the metadata.
+Differences almost always include dehyphenation, removing page headers/footers, changes to typography during markup, and sometimes relocation of images, footnotes, captions, etc. In addition, Project Gutenberg eBooks sometimes come from multiple print editions.

+Many eBooks include scans of the title page or other pages, which may indicate original print publication.
+If matching a Project Gutenberg eBook to a particular print edition is important to you, it is likely this will need to be done by direct comparison of a print source with the eBook.

 ### MARC Records (MAchine Readable Cataloging): No longer available

 Project Gutenberg distributed the catalog in MARC format, and then discontinued when server upgrades left our software non-functional.
 In addition, a legacy program prepared by a volunteer, [pgrdf2marc.pl](/gutenberg/pgrdf2marc.pl.txt), worked with a previous version of the XML/RDF data, but does not work with the currrent version.